Let’s do what’s right to keep Saskatoon on track. Learn about my platform below.

 City Hall does a lot right when it comes to communicating with Saskatonians.
 However, many areas still need improvement—such as highlighting inward-facing programs that provide tangible benefits (and savings) to taxpayers, and changing how Leisure Services markets to and engages with end users.
 My experience in media and connections with key members of the city administration will help address these and other related issues.

 Meewasin’s mandate is to “strive toward the outcomes of health, fit, balance and vibrancy”.
 Enhancements/upgrades to existing infrastructure in Meewasin Park and elsewhere would enable Ward 5 residents to get more out of Meewasin trails and park space in all seasons.
-I also support initiatives for working with the non-profit sector to address a rowing need Leisure Services in the Northeast.
+I also support initiatives for working with the non-profit sector to address a growing need Leisure Services in the Northeast.

 We need to hold the line on spending and tax increases over and above the rate of inflation until the dust finally settles on a post-Covid world.
 Saskatoon residents are tired of ever-increasing public taxes, and they need a former business owner on council who can think outside the box.
 As Ward 5 city councillor, I will seek new and innovative ways to increase revenues and grow the local tax base in order to reduce the tax burden on homeowners and existing businesses alike.

 Residents of Ward 5 need more transit options, including dedicated routes during peak times serving the U of S and the North Industrial area.
-I want the city to move forward with Bus Rapid Transit (BRT), but not at any cost and not without some major changes in public consultation.
+I want the city to move forward with Bus Rapid Transit (BRT), just not at any cost and not without some major changes in public consultation.
 Additionally, let’s seek achievable outcomes for additional pedestrian and vehicle crossings linking Warman Road/Wanuskewin Road with the North Industrial area.

 You have a chance to help shape Saskatoon for the better.